SenaitTesfatsion/Host-a-Static-Website-on-AWS-with-CloudFormation/README.md

 - To avoid incurring unnecessary costs, delete the CloudFormation stack and associated resources after testing or when they are no longer needed.

-## Additional Notes

-- Ensure proper security configurations are in place to protect the resources.
-- Monitor AWS usage to manage costs effectively.
-- Regularly update and maintain the website and associated resources.

 ## Resources